nilsgiebing/matic-docs/docs/develop/quicknode.md

 ### File structure
-First of all, cd into the _token_ directory:
+First of all, move to the _token_ directory:

 ```
 cd token